silnrsi/font-ramsina/documentation/source/design.md

 ---
-title: EastSyriacMarcusNew - Design
+title: East Syriac Marcus New - Design
-fontversion: 1.101
+fontversion: 1.105
 ---

-EastSyriacMarcusNew is a font family for the East Syriac script.
+East Syriac Marcus New is a font family for the East Syriac script.
 The font was designed as a revival, or facsimile, of metal type cut in India from around 1920.

 This font was initially designed by Esho Marcus and named East Syriac Marcus.

 The Latin glyphs were imported from Crimson Pro.

-One font from this typeface family is included in the *EastSyriacMarcusNew* release:
+One font from this typeface family is included in the *East Syriac Marcus New* release:

-* EastSyriacMarcusNew Regular
+* East Syriac Marcus New Regular

-SIL Global is the creator of the EastSyriacMarcusNew fonts, and is the owner of all proprietary rights therein.
+SIL Global is the creator of the East Syriac Marcus New fonts, and is the owner of all proprietary rights therein.